carabina/FunkySwift/README.md

 ## Int ##
 Function  | Description
 ------------- | -------------
-`gcd(var x: Int)` | mutates self to be the greatest common divisor of self and x
+`gcd(var a: Int) -> Int` | returns the greatest common divisor of self and a

-This mutates self to the greatest common divisor of self and x, via the Euclidean Algorithm.
+This uses the Euclidean Algorithm.

 Function  | Description
 ------------- | -------------